NaviNet-OSS/Robot-AppEyes/README.md

 The Robot-AppEyes library is the result of our work with the [Applitools Eyes](http://applitools.com/) tool to automate visual software testing.
 In order to use the Robot-AppEyes library, you are required to [sign up](https://applitools.com/sign-up/) for a free account with Applitools, further information around this can be found below in the [Usage](https://github.com/NaviNet/Robot-AppEyes#usage) section.

-- More information about the keywords in this library can be found on the [RobotAppEyesDoc](http://navinet.github.io/Robot-AppEyes/RobotAppEyes-KeywordDocumentation.html) page.
+- More information about the keywords in this library can be found on the [RobotAppEyes-Keyword Documentation](http://navinet.github.io/Robot-AppEyes/RobotAppEyes-KeywordDocumentation.html) page.
 - The [Eyes Selenium](https://pypi.python.org/pypi/eyes-selenium/1.15) page will provide more information for that library.
 - More information about the Selenium2library can be found on the [Selenium2Library Wiki](https://github.com/rtomac/robotframework-selenium2library/wiki) and in the [Keyword Documentation](http://rtomac.github.com/robotframework-selenium2library/doc/Selenium2Library.html).